ArchiveBox/docs/Usage.md

 ```bash
 env FETCH_MEDIA=True MEDIA_TIMEOUT=500 ./archive ...
 ```
-See [[Configuration]] page for more details about the available options and ways to pass config variables.
+See [[Configuration]] page for more details about the available options and ways to pass config.
 If you're using Docker, also make sure to read the Configuration section on the [[Docker]] page.

 ## Import a single URL or list of URLs via stdin